topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 The downloading sequence of ***FWDN*** is as follows:

 1. Set the boot mode switch to USB boot mode.
-2. Open Windows prompt or Linux console and test ***FWDN V8***.
+2. Open a Windows prompt or Linux console.
-3. Connect ***FWDN V8*** to board.
+3. Connect ***FWDN V8*** to the board.
-4. Download fai file.
+4. Download the fai file.

 <br/><br/><br/>

-## 4.2 Connect TOPST D3 and Host PC with USB Boot
+## 4.2 Connect D3-G and Host PC with USB Boot Mode
-Firmware Downloader (FWDN) writes a ROM image to the TOPST D3-G through USB communication on the Host PC.
+Firmware Downloader (FWDN) writes a ROM image to the D3-G through USB communication with the Host PC.

-The TOPST D3-G has one Boot Mode button and supports two types of boot modes.
-In this guide, we focus on the FWDN mode.
+The D3-G has one Boot Mode button and supports two types of boot modes.
+This guide focuses on the FWDN mode.

-- USB Boot Mode (FWDN Mode) : Used to write a ROM image by using the FWDN program on your Host PC
+- USB Boot Mode (FWDN Mode) : Used to write a ROM image by using the FWDN tool on your Host PC

-- eMMC Boot Mode : Used to boot the TOPST D3-G by using a ROM image that is stored in an eMMC device
+- eMMC Boot Mode : Used to boot the D3-G by using a ROM image that is stored in an eMMC device

-**Note**: USB Type-C FWDN port is used for firmware downloader (FWDN).
+**Note**: The USB Type-C FWDN port is used for firmware downloader (FWDN).

-To use FWDN, connect the TOPST D3-G to the Host PC as follows:
+To use FWDN, connect the D3-G to the Host PC as follows:

 1. Check that VTC driver is installed on the Host PC.
 If the VTC driver is not installed, install it as shown in Chapter 1.2.1.

 2. Prepare one USB Type-C cable.

-3. To enter USB Boot mode, connect the power cable to the TOPST D3-G while pressing the FWDN switch.
+3. To enter USB boot mode, connect the power cable to the D3-G while pressing the FWDN switch.
-   - For more details, please refer to the **"Hardware/Boot Mode" chapter.**
+   - For more details, see **"2.
+Boot Mode"** under the Hardware section of the sidebar.

-4. Connect the USB Type-C cable to the USB Type-C FWDN Port on the TOPST D3-G and the Host PC.
+4. Connect the USB Type-C cable to the USB Type-C FWDN port on the D3-G board and the Host PC.

 <p align="center">
     <img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Hardware/connect%20to%20d3g%20to%20host%20pc%20using%20c%20type.png">